Create an Experience Builder app

 Walk-time buffer rings on the map

 8. In the Business Analyst pane, expand Infographic settings.
-Click the View mode drop-down menu and choose Compare.
+For View mode, choose Compare.

 View mode parameter